 This method, known as Targeted Removal, has proven to be successful in Illinois and is making a positive difference in Minnesota, Michigan, and Missouri.
 No removal will occur without the written consent of the landowners.
 All deer will be tested for CWD and, if CWD is not detected, the meat will be available to the landowner or donated to charity.
 Please visit the National Deer Association webpage to learn more about what targeted removal is and how it can be used to manage CWD.

-If you own land in Chester, Haywood, Henry, Crockett, Lauderdale, Hardeman, or Madison county and are interested in this program, please contact the Region 1 TWRA office at 731-423-5725 or TWRA.ASKRegion1@tn.gov.
+If you own land in Chester, Crockett, Gibson, Hardeman, Haywood, Henry, Lauderdale, Madison, and Weakley counties and are interested in this program, please contact the Region 1 TWRA office at 731-423-5725 or TWRA.ASKRegion1@tn.gov.